SkecisAI/c-learner-tool/README.md

-# learner-tool-c-language-
+# learner-tool(c language)
+## only for studying
-a simple tool for learner including a function for recording using c language.
+a simple tool for learner including a function for recording using c language.<br>
+you can get more Chinese information form a file named tool_help.txt.<br>